wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUAAdapterSecurityConfiguration.md

 ~~2019-09-08 11:45:48.093 +01:00~~ [Warning] Rejected Certificate: "DC=MyServer.MyDomain.int, O=Prosys OPC, CN=Simulation
 ```

-After the certificate is reviewed and approved, it can be manually moved from the “RejectedCertificates\certs” folder to the “Trusted\certs" folder using a file explorer or command-line interpreter.
+After the certificate is reviewed and approved, you can manually move it from the “RejectedCertificates\certs” folder to the “Trusted\certs" folder using a file explorer or command-line interpreter.

 - Linux example using command-line: